trevorwslee/ESP32SlidingPuzzle/README.md

 | 13 | 14 | 15 | 16 |
 ---------------------

-and move direction of the missing cell is represented with a number:
+and move of the "missing" cell is represented with a number:
 .
 0: left to right
 .
 1: right to left
 .
 2: top to bottom
 .
 3: bottom to top

 1:
-when move the missing cell of the reference board layout with move 0, what is the board layout after the move?
+when move the "missing" cell of the "reference" board layout with move 0, what is the board layout after the move?

 2:
-from the reference board layout, what is the board layout after the moves: 0, 0, 3, 3
+from the "reference" board layout, what is the board layout after the moves: 0, 0, 2, 2

 3:
 if given the board layout